zetamarkets/pyth-history/README.md

 ## Configuration

-* Markets: should be added to the dictionaries in src/index.ts marketsV3 - for wrapped token denominated markets (deprecated) nativeMarketsV3 - for native token denominated markets
+* `pricefeeds`: should be added to the dictionaries in src/index.ts

 * All other configuration should be handled via environment variables.
   So far the following variables exist: